checkers-white

 How to manage a horse with gastric discomfort

 Research has shown continuous acid production and low gastric pH can contribute to the development of gastric ulcers and Equine Gastric Ulcer Syndrome (EGUS)1.
-Fortunately, there are things you can do to minimize your horse’s risk for developing EGUS and manage a horse with gastric discomfort.
+Fortunately, there are things you can do to minimize your horse’s risk for developing EGUS and manage a horse with gastric discomfort, including the addition of a probiotic supplement.

 1. Recognize factors or events known to cause gastric discomfort in horses.